-Updated 20 May 2026: since Discord's age-verification announcement, Fluxer has moved to a larger production deployment, gained a small team, started Visionary testing for native mobile, and made self-hosting one of the next releases.
+Updated 24 May 2026: since Discord's age-verification announcement, Fluxer now runs on a larger hosted deployment, has a small team, has started Visionary testing for native mobile, and has put self-hosting near the top of the roadmap.
+The Gateway was split from a monolithic cluster into six specialised tiers during a scheduled maintenance window on 24 May 2026.

-Ever since 2020, when the pandemic hit and I was still in senior high school, I've been fascinated by Discord, the instant messaging and VoIP chat platform with over 200 million MAU that took the world by storm.
+Ever since the pandemic hit in 2020, while I was still in senior high school, I've been fascinated by Discord, the instant messaging and VoIP chat app that became the default home for so many online communities.

 Fluxer in 60 seconds

 Why use Fluxer when Discord is free and works well?
-And, realistically, why trust a new product that could disappear next week?
+And, realistically, why trust a new app that could disappear next week?

-If Discord does what you need, and you're fine relying on a proprietary, investor-driven platform with an upcoming IPO, then you may not need Fluxer.
-I want to compete with Discord's network effect by building a real alternative.
+If Discord does what you need, and you're fine relying on a proprietary, investor-driven app that has reportedly filed confidential IPO paperwork, then you may not need Fluxer.
+I want to build something good enough to matter next to Discord.

-• First, we run an official hosted freemium instance.
-It's free to use and it has a Plutonium subscription for users who want higher limits.
-We also offered a limited-time lifetime Visionary plan for early supporters.
-It sold out at around 1,000 copies before we stopped it!
+- Fluxer.app is the hosted instance.
+It's free to use, and Plutonium gives hosted users higher limits while helping pay for infrastructure, support, and open source development.
+We also offered a limited-time lifetime Visionary plan for early supporters; it sold out at around 1,000 copies before we stopped it!

-• Managed hosting will come later.
+- Managed hosting comes later.
 Right now, the priority is making self-hosting reliable first.

 If the hosted free tier limits are too tight, you can always run your own instance.
-Fluxer is committed to keeping the software free of feature paywalls and licence key checks.
+Fluxer will keep the software free of feature paywalls and licence key checks.
 It does not force upgrades to unlock quotas on software you run yourself.
 No SSO tax!

 Now, my backstory